johnsonmkevin/PokeMon-Memory-Game/README.md

 3. Pull Requests:

-- After the code is pushed to github, a pull request is created to check the code pushed to github for conflicts:
+- After the code is pushed to github, a pull request is created to check the code pushed for conflicts:

   ![Pull requests](https://res.cloudinary.com/frank2021/image/upload/v1669640716/pokemon_game/pull_requests_yqvh01.png)